-If you’re currently looking to rent a house or a flat in East London, don’t forget to search our properties to let to find the best neighbourhoods to suit your commute and lifestyle in London.
+If you’re currently looking to rent a house or a flat in East London, don’t forget to search our properties to let or email firstname.lastname@example.org to find the best neighbourhoods to suit your commute and lifestyle in London.
 Whether you’re a student, recently moved from overseas or already know the city like the back of your hand, we can help you find a place to call home.

 See our full list of property advice articles in our Knowledge Centre.

 Keatons has been based in East London for over 20 years and has since expanded to the north and south of the city.
 We have an outstanding Trust Pilot rating from customers and we are known for helping sellers and landlords achieve the best possible market price for their property.
 To find out more, visit www.keatons.com.

 Keatons has been based in East London for over 20 years and has since expanded to the north and south of the city.
 We have an outstanding Trustpilot rating from customers and we are known for helping sellers and landlords achieve the best possible market price for their property.
 To find out more, visit our website.